ahmasmibhanu/PaperMind/README.md

 ## ⚠️ Limitations

-* Summaries are generated primarily from **paper abstracts**
+* Summaries are generated primarily from **paper abstracts**.
-* AI-generated summaries may occasionally lack context or nuance
+* AI-generated summaries may occasionally lack context or nuance.
-* Currently limited to arXiv as the data source
+* Currently limited to arXiv as the data source.

 ---